Skip to main contentIBM Quantum Documentation

 Qiskit Transpiler as a Service

-The Qiskit transpiler service (package name qiskit-transpiler-service(opens in a new tab)) is a new experimental service that provides remote transpilation capabilities on the cloud to IBM Quantum Premium Plan users.
+The Qiskit Transpiler Service (package name qiskit-ibm-transpiler) is a new experimental service that provides remote transpilation capabilities on the cloud to IBM Quantum Premium Plan users.
 In addition to the local Qiskit SDK transpiler capabilities, your transpilation tasks can benefit from both IBM Quantum cloud resources and AI-powered transpiler passes using this service.
 To learn more about how to integrate cloud-based transpilation into your Qiskit workflow you can check out the documentation.

 The Qiskit ecosystem